 - The DAC Report Form contains three sections:

-- The BPH Program is required to give the Graduate School of Arts and Sciences an accounting of student progress via Satisfactory Progress Reports, a key component of which is regular DAC meetings for G3 students and above.
-Unsatisfactory progress will be reported for any student who fails to have DAC meetings at 6-9 month intervals.
+- The BPH program is required to give the Graduate School of Arts and Sciences an accounting of student progress via Satisfactory Progress Reports, a key component of which is regular DAC meetings for G3 students and above.
+Unsatisfactory progress will be reported for any student who fails to have DAC meetings at six to nine month intervals.
 However, this may be changed to satisfactory progress at the submission of a DAC report to the BPH Program Office.

 DAC CONTENT AND MATERIALS

-In addition to completing the specified portions of the DAC Report Form noted in the “preparing for the DAC” section, students submit a written dissertation proposal to the Dissertation Advisory Committee within six months of successfully completing the Preliminary Qualifying Exam.
+In addition to completing the specified portions of the DAC Report Form noted in the “preparing for the DAC” section, students submit a written dissertation proposal to the dissertation advisory committee within six months of successfully completing the preliminary qualifying exam.
 At this initial DAC meeting, it is not expected that extensive preliminary studies have been completed, but the scope and focus of the dissertation research should be defined.
-Students should present a clear plan for completing all of the work required for the PhD dissertation within approximately 3 years.
+Students should present a clear plan for completing all of the work required for the PhD dissertation within approximately three years.
 While it is understood the plans will evolve over the course of thesis research, especially since highly creative projects engender some risks, and delays of an unexpected nature may arise, students are encouraged to strive for this goal.
-Is about 10-12 pages in length, and should incude the following sections:
+The full proposal should be about seven to eight pages in length (excluding references) and should include the following sections:

-- References (author, title, journal, inclusive pages, year)
+- references (author, title, journal, inclusive pages, and year).

 The DAC and student will meet to discuss the dissertation proposal, and committee members will provide the student with feedback, guidance, and suggestions to help define the dissertation project in terms of scope, direction, and general quality.
 Please see the “Organization of the DAC Meetings” section for more details.